The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 both cases not all components are shown as a significant number of them

 are on the opposite side of the board.
-The V2.2 unit uses fine pitch
+The two images to the right are the new V3.0 unit.
+The later rev units use fine pitch

 IC's and 0603 SMD components to give maximum functionality in a small